MidnightMight/Latex-Template-report/README.md

 Template for Report writing.

 ## Use in Overleaf:
-Just copy the .tex file and the .bib file over into overleaf file editor and get started !
+1.Just copy the main.tex, latexmkrc and the main.bib file over into overleaf file editor and get started !
+2.Create folder called image for images directory 3.Create folder called pdf for pdf directory (insert at the end) aka appendix

 ## Use in VS Code
 Require